DeepakSirsath/assetsustainability.github.io/content/motor_measurements/power_factor.md

 ---
 ## Motor Measurement: Power Factor

-Power Factor is a measurement that can be taken by for a motor.
+Power Factor is a type of [measurement that can be taken for a motor](/motor-measurement).

 Motors@Work considers low power factor conditions as a priority 1 alert.
 Motors@Work always considers the absolute value of the power factor.